 Submitting a car accident claim can be a very fact-orientated process.
 Because the insurance adjuster you will be submitting the claim to was not present at the time you were injured in a car accident, he or she will need all of the documents possible in order to evaluate your claim.
 Some of our car accident demand letters have been more than a thousand pages long, mainly due to the extensive medical records our client accumulated.
 Other times, insurance companies have done their due diligence into investigating the accident, so documentation is minimal.
-But one thing you need to keep in mind is that your attorney will need to examine all relevant documents to assess your case and determine how much compensation you are entitled to.
+But one thing you need to keep in mind is that your Kansas City car accident attorney will need to examine all relevant documents to assess your case and determine how much compensation you are entitled to.

 When it comes time to settle your claim, you have likely finished treating for your car accident injuries, or are close to it.
 A demand package outlining your car accident claim will need to be put together to send to the insurance company.
 The insurance company will need to know the circumstances surrounding your car accident, injury, and medical treatment.
 This can get lengthy depending on where you sought treatment.
 Medical records and bills are also expensive to obtain.

 Here is a list of some of the most important documents you will need to submit your car accident injury claim:

 If emergency responders came to the scene of your car accident there will surely be a police report, or accident report, available within a few days.
 Police reports have crucial information surrounding your car accident claim, including: date, time and location of the accident, witness statements provided to emergency responders, and a diagram of the accident.
 Another piece of information, and maybe the most important, is the responsible driver’s insurance information.
 It can be difficult to track down the correct insurance provider if you do not possess documentation with this information provided.
 Most police reports we gather in our office have the responsible party’s information, which is very helpful when it comes time to making your car accident injury claim.